SuperNEMO-DBD/cadfael-deployment/README.md

 Note that these are not the *complete* list of packages required, simply the additional set needed to be installed on top of a base install.
 Yum will pull in all needed dependencies.
-Note that `HEP_OSlibs*` rpms are provided by repos at CERN.
-These must therefore be downloaded and manually installed, or a suitable `yum` repo config can be added (TODO Docs).

 ## Ubuntu 14.04 LTS
 The list is longer here as there is no metapackage like `HEP_OSlibs`